-Our success flows from the talents and dedication of our staff.
-Teachers and Support Staff at KAA are reflective, committed professionals, willing to do whatever it takes for our students to achieve the very best results.
-The role described in this pack is an opportunity for you to join a high-performing staff team and help shape the continued growth and expansion of KAA over the coming years.
+Any success we have comes from the talent and dedication of our staff.
+Staff at KAA are reflective, committed professionals, willing to do whatever it takes for our students to achieve the best results.
+This role is an opportunity to join a high-performing staff team and help shape the continued growth and expansion of KAA over the coming years.

-As Principal, there is simply no higher priority for me than the recruitment and development of staff.
-The quality of our "offer" cannot exceed the quality of the people delivering it.
-We understand that we ask a lot from staff, but in return we provide extensive support and development opportunities, and the space to extend your skills, which would be hard to find elsewhere.
+As Principal, there is no higher priority for me than the recruitment and development of staff.
+We are a people business, first and foremost.
+We understand that we ask a lot from staff, but in return we provide extensive support and development opportunities, and the space to extend your skills in one of the best academies in the UK.

-If, after reading the enclosed information, you would like to apply, please complete the application form that can be found online at www.kaa.org.uk and return it via e-mail to Lavinia Baboi at recruitment@kaa.org.uk.
+If, after reading the enclosed information, you would like to apply, please complete the application form that can be found online at www.kaa.org.uk and return it via e-mail to Payal Joshi at recruitment@kaa.org.uk.
 Information on deadlines is contained on our website.
-If you have any queries please contact Lavinia or, if you would like to speak with me directly, please call on 0207 313 5800.
+If you have any queries please contact Payal or, if you would like to speak with me directly, please call on 0207 313 5800 and I'd be happy to set that up.